albertito/chasquid/docs/relnotes.md

 This file contains notes for each release, summarizing changes and explicitly noting backward-incompatible changes or known security issues.

+## 1.15.0 (2025-01-17)

+- Exit if there's an error reading users/aliases files on startup.
+- Log how many things were loaded for each domain.
+- Add fail2ban filter configuration example.

 ## 1.14.0 (2024-04-21)

 - Add built-in [DKIM](dkim.md) signing and verification.